 Don’t hesitate to book that non-stop flight that is $30 more per traveler.
 This will save you so much stress and eliminate the need to dart across the terminal to a connecting flight with a toddler in tow.
 Connections and delays are always a possibility.
 Non-stop flights reduce the risk of added hours to your trip.

-Does My Toddler Need Her Own Seat?
+Does Your Toddler Need Their Own Seat?

 Parents ask this question all the time.
 Most airlines will allow your toddler to travel for free on your lap until the age of 2.
 But is this a good idea?
 If there is a chance your toddler will sleep on the flight, you may want to book them their own seat.
 Children that naturally snuggle and love being on mom’s lap may be better off on your lap, though.